Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 This guide does not go into detail about React Testing Library (RTL) APIs themselves and instead focuses on common test patterns and what that looks like using the RTL APIs.
 For more resources on how these interaction APIs work, see the references below.

-> NOTE: this guide defaults to using the `UserEvent` API because most of the time, that should work.
-However, in more complex environments, it may be necessary to use the `fireEvent` API instead.
+> NOTE: this guide defaults to using the `UserEvent` API because most of the time, that is the best option.
+However, in certain situations, it may be necessary to use the `fireEvent` API instead.

 ## References

-For a high level understanding, examples here should be declarative enough that knowledge of the RTL APIs being used isn't required.
+Examples here should be declarative enough that knowledge of the RTL APIs being used isn't required.
 That being said, understanding the philosophy and the options would be beneficial.
 Below is a list of documentation that is relevant to this aspect of the migration.

 Both Dart and JS docs are referenced underneath the specific APIs.
 The Dart version should be the source of truth for usage, as even though an attempt was made to match the JS API's 1 to 1, there are some differences.
-However, the Dart APIs often link to the JS docs for supplemental information and context.
+However, the Dart APIs often link to the JS docs for supplemental information.

 - [User Actions Philosophy]
 - UserEvent APIs